-Step Description Details 1 Measure operating energy consumption Measure the operating period energy consumption, along with all independent variables and site constants that were defined for the RESA for the forward creation sub-method.
-Measurement period must have a start date that occurs on the implementation date or the anniversary of the implementation date (as previously determined for the RESA for the forward creation sub-method) and an end date that is the day before the anniversary of the start date (such that the measurement period is for one or more full years and within the maximum time period for forward creation).
-2 Calculate interactive energy savings Calculate the interactive energy savings as defined for the RESA for the forward creation sub-method as per step 7 of Table A.1 of this guide.
+Step Description Details 1 Measure operating energy consumption Measure the operating period energy consumption, along with all independent variables and site constants that were defined for the RESA using forward creation.
+Measurement period must have a start date that occurs on the implementation date or the anniversary of the implementation date (as previously determined for the RESA using forward creation) and an end date that is the day before the anniversary of the start date (such that the measurement period is for one or more full years and within the maximum time period for forward creation).
+2 Calculate interactive energy savings Calculate the interactive energy savings as defined for the RESA using forward creation as per step 7 of Table A.1 of this guide.
 The interactive energy savings must be adjusted to be representative of operating period conditions.
-3 Calculate measured annual ▼ Calculate measured annual energy savings, in MWh, using Equation 7A.4 of the ESS Rule. energy savings The predicted baseline energy consumption is determined by substituting values of independent variables from a measurement period into the baseline energy model.
+3 Calculate measured annual Calculate measured annual energy savings, in MWh, using Equation 7A.4 of the ESS Rule. energy savings The predicted baseline energy consumption is determined by substituting values of independent variables from a measurement period into the baseline energy model.
 The operating energy consumption is as measured during a measurement period.
 The interactive energy savings are calculated as per step 2.
 Exclude any time periods for which any values for the independent variables fall outside the effective range of the baseline energy model, for the purpose of calculating energy savings.
 Additionally, any time periods where the site constants are not their standard value must be excluded from the savings calculation.
 4 Apply accuracy factor The accuracy factor is either the value in Table A23 of Schedule A to the ESS Rule that corresponds to the relative precision of the energy savings estimate at a 90% confidence level, or the value determined by another process published by the Scheme Administrator. ▼ The energy savings estimate is the measured annual energy savings as defined in Equation 7A.3 of the ESS Rule.
-The relative precision of the energy savings estimate must account for model and measurement uncertainty. a For the measured operating period energy consumption, only output measurement uncertainty is considered.
+The relative precision of the energy savings estimate must account for model and measurement uncertainty. ^a For the measured operating period energy consumption, only output measurement uncertainty is considered.
 Depending on the measurement frequency, the relative precision may also need to be adjusted for autocorrelation effects.

-Step Description Details 5 Determine counted energy savings It is possible that energy savings may have already been claimed in relation to the implementation within the measurement boundary, in which case they must be identified and accounted for.
-Account for energy savings for the RESA determined using the forward creation sub-method for each measurement period.
-Energy savings claimed in relation to the implementation, but not attributable to the RESA (eg, achieved under a different RESA or a corresponding scheme, or savings from activities for which the ACP is not accredited), must be discounted as other energy savings for the implementation.
-If isolation from the measurement boundary is not feasible, savings must be excluded by other methods, such as counted energy savings or non-routine adjustments.
-6 Calculate energy savings ▼ The energy savings for a measurement period are then calculated according to Equation 7A.3 of the ESS Rule.
+Step Description De tails 5 Determine counted energy savings ▼ It is possible that energy savings may have already been claimed in relation to the implementation using forward creation (i.e. counted energy savings), in which case they must be identified and determined for each year. • Account for energy savings for the RESA determined using forward creation for each year. • Counted energy savings cannot be used in respect of ESCs created from the implementation of another activity at the site. • Energy savings claimed in relation to the implementation, but not attributable to the RESA (e.g. achieved under a different RESA or a corresponding scheme, or savings from activities for which the ACP is not accredited), must be isolated from the measurement boundary.
+6 Calculate energy savings • The energy savings for a measurement period are then calculated according to Equation 7A.3 of the ESS Rule.

-&lt;sup>a Input measurement uncertainty arises from independent variables (eg, weather conditions), while output measurement uncertainty is estimated from the accuracy of an instrument used to measure energy use
+^a Input measurement uncertainty arises from independent variables (e.g. weather conditions), while output measurement uncertainty is estimated from the accuracy of an instrument used to measure energy use